myhro/docs-content/content/reference/swarm-json.md

 or

-* `volumes-from`: The name of another component in the same `namespace<TBD>`.
+* `volumes-from`: The name of another component in the same `pod`.
 This component will have all volumes from the referenced component mounted at the same mount points.

 or

-* `volume-from`: The name of another component in the same `namespace<TBD>`.
+* `volume-from`: The name of another component in the same `pod`.
 * `volume-path`: The `path` of a volume in the component referenced by `volume-from`.
 This volume from the referenced component will be mounted inside this component.
 * `path` (optional): If specified, this will be used as mounting point of the volume from the referenced component.
 If not specified, the mounting point will be equal to the mounting point of the referenced component.